jayoung/pamlWrapper/README.md

 # to do

+working on pw_parsedPAMLconvertToWideFormat.pl
+including codonModel/cleanData/starting omega
+I messed it up

+in the convert to wide script, I want to include more columns: starting omega, codon model, clean data, results dir, lnL and np for each model.
+Also for the sites columns, clarify in col headers that's M8.

+update and complete documentation. look again at the options I built in, including starting parameters

+Maybe I can simplify the files a bit - renaming the seqs (truncating for PAML) might mean I'm getting too many files?
+Or play with the file naming so that it's more obvious what's what?

+what other utility scripts should I move to this repo?
+- annotating the selected sites
+- CpG mask, CpG annotate
+- check for robustness
+- GARD?

+maybe I want to pull from github as I build the docker container, and put my scripts into the PATH of the container? not sure what the best design is.

 scripts are currently looking for gene name as part of file name.
-I think I want to get rid of that for this standalone pipeline
+I think I want to get rid of that for this standalone pipeline.
+I can have another simple script for the human genes pipeline that adds a gene name column.

-Maybe I can simplify the files a bit - something about renaming the seqs (truncating for PAML) might mean I'm getting too many files?
-Maybe provide a function to substitute the seqnames back to the originals in the tree output.
-Don't think it's necessary in any of the other outputs.

 figure out how to do this on the cluster using singularity